Manu404/moonburst/README.md

 # Features

  - Tranform your regular footswitch pedals into full midi controllers
- - Use existing midi interface to send midi or use [loopMidi](https://www.tobias-erichsen.de/software/loopmidi.html) to create virtual interfaces
+ - Use existing midi interface to send midi or use [loopMidi](https://www.tobias-erichsen.de/software/loopmidi.html) to create your own virtual interfaces
  - Arduino hot-plug support and auto config
  - React to variety of triggers :
    - Event